Annshimko/Homework/AnnShimko/README.md

   --limit LIMIT  Limits news topics if this parameter provided --date DATE 	 provides the possibility to search cached news by date in %Y%m%d format,
 		 if no --source argument provided, searches by date through all sources in cache.
+  --tohtml	 converts the feed into html format
+  --topdf	 converts the feed into pdf format

 In case of using --json argument utility converts the news into JSON format.
 JSON structure of data in this case is the following: